 Parents are required to sign a registration agreement in February, which must accompany the registration fee.
 The first tuition payment for the following school year, along with the contract service fee, will be due in May.
 The registration fee, first tuition payment, and the contract service fee are nonrefundable.
-When students are accepted at St. Albans it is expected.
+When students are accepted at St. Albans it is expected that they will remain enrolled through the entire academic year.